-Assessment methods: Assessment for obtaining a participation mark is done according to the prescriptions in the study guide for each module.
-Formal assessment (class tests and assignments) will be written according to the guidelines in the study guides and at the times scheduled for them in the academic calendar.
+Assessment methods: Class tests, Class presentations, Written assignments, Practical assignments.
 Students write one final examination at the end of a semester according to the academic timetable.
 A second examination opportunity will be available to students who have missed the first opportunity and/or have failed the first examination.